Hutch–Kinahan feud: Attempted murder of Gary Hanley - November

-Murder of Kane McCormack, December 2017
+Murder of Kane McCormack - December

 24 year-old Kane McCormack was shot in the head on 1 December 2017.
-His body was found in Walterstown, Co.
-Meath between Leixlip and Dunboyne.
+His body was found in Walterstown, County Meath between Leixlip and Dunboyne.
 He was last seen alive at 5pm the previous day after telling his partner he was going to meet someone.
 When he failed to return, his partner became concerned for his safety and contacted the Gardaí.
 His car was later found at an Aldi supermarket in Clonee.

 Gardaí believe he parked his car at the Aldi in Clonee and then got into a black saloon-type car.
 Gardaí in Finglas later received a call that a black Audi was on fire just off the M50 at Meakstown Cottages at about 6pm.

-Kane McCormack was a son of Noel Kirwan, who was had been shot about a year before as part of the feud between the Kinahans and Hutches.
+Kane McCormack was a son of Noel Kirwan, who had been shot about a year before as part of the feud between the Kinahans and Hutches.

-One line of inquiry is that the Kinahan gang believed he posed a threat to them because he wanted revenge for his fathers' death.
+One line of inquiry is that the Kinahan gang believed he posed a threat to them because he wanted revenge for his father's death.
 He had been officially warned by the Gardaí that his life was in danger.
 McCormack had been caught with 50 rounds of .32 ammunition in November 2017.
 It was suspected the ammunition was connected with dissident Republican extortion rackets.
-Gardaí believe he had enemies other than the Kinehan gang.
+Gardaí believe he had enemies other than the Kinahan gang.